aninternetian/blender-gazebo/README.md

 # Blender to Gazebo

-Translate the coordinates of a mesh in Blender into Gazebo.
+Translates and sends models into Gazebo with the right coordinates

 ## About this script

 This is a simple script to convert Blender's object coordinates to Gazebo.
-It's currently written in Python and only able to run in the console/API.
+It is currently able to run from Blender's scripting UI.

 ## Disclaimer

-This is my first time writing a script so it's pretty lengthy.
+One of my first few scripting projects.
-I wrote this to practice the Python syntax and automate my work.
+Written to practice scripting, the Python syntax and to automate my work.

 ## How to use
-Follow the instructions and copy the translated coordinates into Gazebo's SDF.
+You have to currently select the object to get the coordinates.
+Copy it into your Gazebo's SDF.

 ## To-do's

-* Multiple test of the script is needed.
+* Multiple test of the script might still be needed.
 * Simplify and make the code look pretty.
-* Get this script up and running into Blender with a "copy" button.
+* Get this script up and running into Blender with a UI button.
 * Automate it further so that it auto-fills in Gazebo's SDF.